TranNhatTan14/Obsidian/Data/Q&A.md

 Do you have specific savings or investment goals?
 Are there major purchases you want to make (e.g., buying a home)?
 How do you envision your retirement?

-==What are my long-term goals, and what steps can I take to achieve them?==

-This is an important question for personal development and life planning

-1. Reflect on your aspirations:
-    - Think about where you want to be in 5, 10, or even 20 years.
-    - Consider various aspects of life: career, relationships, personal growth, health, finances, etc.

-Reflecting on your aspirations is a crucial first step in setting long-term goals.
-Let's break this down and explore each aspect:

-I want to start my own business after I have experience about 1-2 year in industrt

 # Relationships